ml-archive/nodes-fe-readme/Documentation/setup-your-machine.md

 This guide will walk your through the tools you need to install in order to start developing.

 ## Yarn and Node.js
-At Nodes, we use Yarn as our package manager, which is Facebook's version of npm -> it's faster and it uses less space - hurray :tada:
+At Nodes, we use Yarn as our package manager, which is Facebook's version of npm -> it's faster and it uses less space - hurray :tada:.

 You’ll need to have Node >= 8 on your local development machine, but don't worry it will be installed automatically together with Yarn.

-Use Homebrew to install yarn ([Need to install Homebrew?](https://brew.sh/))
+Use Homebrew to install Yarn ([Need to install Homebrew?](https://brew.sh/))

 ```
 brew install yarn